 Pillars of our financial system came crumbing down.
 Lehman Brothers, AIG, Bear Stearns, WAMU, and many more were shuttered.
 According to the FDIC Failed Bank List, only 3 banks collapsed in 2007.
 In 2008, that number rose to 24.
 Throughout 2009, the FDIC shut down @ 140 financial institutions and in 2010, @ 160!
 It has slowed down but banks are still failing.
 Approximately 22 have failed in 2013 already.
 We are still a long way away from seeing the end of this.

 Very often I find myself working harder than ever.
-Extremely late nights in the office, getting out of bed at 5 am thinking of some new wrinkle to an argument or a new fact I can elicit on cross examination at trial.
-My energy, passion and motivation seem almost never ending.
+Extremely late nights in the office, getting out of bed at 5 A.M. thinking of some new wrinkle to an argument or a new fact I can elicit on cross examination at trial.
+My energy, passion, and motivation seem almost never ending.
 Thankfully, I have a young family.
-A beautiful 4 and 1/2 year old little girl and a handsome 1 and 1/2 year old boy who both love their father so much, and an absolute angel of a wife, who does her best to care for us all.
+A beautiful four and a half year old little girl and a handsome one and half year old boy who both love their father so much, and an absolute angel of a wife, who does her best to care for us all.
 I see them far less than is healthy for any of us but I am doing the best I can.
-After all, I am an addict – addicted to fighting financial institutions.
+After all, I am an addict–addicted to fighting financial institutions.

 This is not an easy career path.
 Then again, anything worthwhile rarely is.
 Great accomplishments take great sacrifice and I have been and continue to sacrifice in my quest for greatness, as a civil justice lawyer, as a force for change and as a father, husband and fellow citizen.
 I’ve always been a fairly motivated person, one who strives to keep growing.
 However, the drive to help others in this cause, while fighting financial institutions is unlike any motivation I have ever known.
 I suppose this is only natural.
 The cause is unlike any other I or any one in our generation has ever known.
 We are witnessing the largest transfer of wealth in the history of the world, right before our very eyes.
 And, it seems all the levers of power in place that were designed to protect us are all pulled in the banks’ direction.
 The government and its regulatory mechanisms have failed us all.
 It seems foreclosure defense and consumer protection lawyers are the only hope left to hold banks accountable for the worldwide calamity they have created.